performant-software/Neatline/README.md

 Some general considerations:

   * **Webservice**:
-    * _Pros_
-      - Free, easy, and fast to get up and running.
+    * _Pros_: Free, easy, and fast to get up and running.
 As simple as signing up for an email account.
 No hosting costs, software installation, or server administration overhead.
 No technical knowledge is necessary.
-      - Great for straightforward, GIS-style use cases that require only "real-geography" base layers (satellite imagery, street maps).
+Great for straightforward, GIS-style use cases that require only "real-geography" base layers (satellite imagery, street maps).
 Neatline excels as a drop-in replacement for the custom map-making application in Google maps.
-    * _Cons_
-      - Can't upload static images or georectified .tiff files to use as base layers.
-      - Can't leverage the underlying archive-building capabilities of Omeka.
+    * _Cons_: Can't upload static images or georectified .tiff files to use as base layers.
+Can't leverage the underlying archive-building capabilities of Omeka.

   * **Self-Hosted**:
-    * _Pros_
-      - Used in conjunction with the Neatline Maps plugin and Geoserver, it's possible to use static images and georectified historical maps as base layers.
-      - Full access to the Omeka installation that sits behind Neatline.
+    * _Pros_: Used in conjunction with the Neatline Maps plugin and Geoserver, it's possible to use static images and georectified historical maps as base layers.
+Full access to the Omeka installation that sits behind Neatline.
 This makes it possible to create Neatline exhbits that directly extend and build on existing archives of Dublin Core or EAD metadata.
-      - Best for complex scholaraly projects where the portability and structural integrity of data is of a premium.
+Best for complex scholaraly projects where the portability and structural integrity of data is of a premium.
-    * _Cons_
-      - Requires basic knowledge of web hosting environments, MySQL administration, and web-based software installation.
-      - Geoserver, the optional geospatial software that makes it possible to serve .tiff files as base layers, is a complex piece of software that can be comparatively difficult deploy.
+    * _Cons_: Requires basic knowledge of web hosting environments, MySQL administration, and web-based software installation.
+Geoserver, the optional geospatial software that makes it possible to serve .tiff files as base layers, is a complex piece of software that can be comparatively difficult deploy.

-While the webservice is a fully capable solution for many (if not most) use cases, it's also designed to serve as a sandbox environment for advanced users who want to demo a fully-functional installation of the software before investing further time and resources.

 ## Installation and Configuration